 grams) of the sugar

-and beat until light and fluffy (about 2-3 minutes).
-Add egg yolks, one at a
+and beat until light and fluffy (about 3 minutes).
+Add the egg yolks and vanilla

 With the mixer on low